INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

  * What if I have an existing repository where the software is already being developed?
 Can I continue to develop there?

    * We expect this to sometimes be the case.
-In general, we would still like to archive the version of the software and/or data associated with the paper itself in a static repository withink the IJOC Github organization.
+But we still need to archive the version of the software and/or data associated with the paper itself in a static and permanent repository within the IJOC Github organization.
      If you wish us to fork or move an existing repository into the IJOC organization as part of the submission process, that can be discussed.